-Members of The British Acupuncture Council and The Hub of Paediatric Acupuncture.
+Members of The British Acupuncture Council, Association of Acupuncture Clinicians and The Hub of Paediatric Acupuncture.

 Our practioners